National Science Foundation

 Grant in 2017

-Multicore Photonics is focused on the design and packaging of advanced fiber optic sensors and instrumentation utilizing MCF fiber technology, originally developed at the University of Central Florida’s College of Optics and Photonics.
-The company's sensors are capable of measuring temperature, pressure, chemical properties, flow, and structural conditions at temperatures exceeding 1000 degrees Celsius.
-These capabilities enable industries to monitor and control their assets effectively, facilitating improved asset performance monitoring.
-By utilizing Multicore Photonics' technologies, companies can enhance their asset management strategies, reduce lifecycle costs, and achieve a competitive edge through methods such as Reliability Centered Maintenance (RCM) and Condition Based Maintenance (CBM).
-The focus on real-time information and comprehensive visibility into asset conditions supports the optimization of operations, maintenance, and corporate goals, ultimately contributing to increased profitability and enhanced asset performance.
+Multicore Photonics is a company focused on the design and packaging of advanced fiber optic sensors and instrumentation utilizing MCF fiber technology, initially developed at the University of Central Florida's College of Optics and Photonics.
+The company's sensors are capable of measuring temperature, pressure, chemical, flow, and structural conditions at temperatures exceeding 1000 degrees Celsius.
+By providing these capabilities, Multicore Photonics enables industries to effectively monitor and control their assets, thereby enhancing asset performance management.
+Their technology supports strategies aimed at improving operational efficiency and reducing lifecycle costs through methods such as Reliability Centered Maintenance and Condition Based Maintenance.
+Ultimately, Multicore Photonics' solutions facilitate real-time insights into asset conditions, empowering businesses to optimize their operations and achieve a competitive edge.

 Grant in 2016